thomasjball/PyExZ3/README.md

 integration of CVC differs from Z3 in a number of ways.
-Most predominately, the CVC integration uses an unbounded rational number representation for Python numbers, converting back and forth to bitvectors only in the presence of bitwise operations.
-The Z3 integration uses bounded bitvectors for generating inputs of all numbers.
+Most predominately, the CVC integration uses an unbounded rational number representation for Python numbers, converting back and forth to bit vectors only in the presence of bitwise operations.
+The Z3 integration uses bounded bit vectors for generating inputs of all numbers.
 For programs that use any significant number of bitwise operations, the default Z3-based configuration is strongly recommended.
+Additionally, CVC does not support generating models for non-linear relationships causing a few of the included PyExZ3 test cases to fail with a `LogicException`.